Last Updated on September 12, 2023 by Norvan Martin

 You need to determine whether all your speakers are working or only one or two speakers aren’t working.
 For example, if your car speakers are not working on one side, you need this guide.
 If your car speakers are muffled, you will need this guide.
 This will change the way you approach the problem.

-Outlined below are some things to look out for when your car rear speakers stop working properly;
+Outlined below are some things to look out for when your car’s rear speakers stop working properly:

-Wiring: You’ll want to get a voltmeter and use the positive and negative leads on the speakers to check that power supply to the speakers.
+You’ll want to get a voltmeter or multimeter and use the positive and negative leads on the speakers to check the power supply to the speakers.

 Check each speaker independently.
 If the voltmeter doesn’t read any power, you’ve found the problem.
 It is recommended that you consult an automobile expert or mechanic to carry out any complicated troubleshooting methods.